 Online sildenafil reviews also suggest that Viagra is effective and works well for most men.

 So, in short, yes, Viagra does work.
-There are multiple studies that prove this to be true; we’ve only shown a few of them.
+Multiple studies prove this to be true; we’ve only shown a few of them.
 Viagra has revolutionised the treatment of erectile dysfunction, and improved the quality of life of millions of men around the world.
-This not only is backed up by science but the fact that Viagra continues to be the most prescribed treatment for ED, who return due to the high success rate.
+This is not only backed up by science, but the fact that Viagra continues to be the most prescribed treatment for ED, they return due to the high success rate.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.